Welcome to Dawlish College.

 After receiving notification of your allocated place from Devon County Council, the College will contact you directly with further information about transition from primary school.

-The College’s Admission’s Policy is available to view here.
+The College’s Admission’s Policy is available to view here or at the foot of this page.

 The Admissions Appeals Timetable 2020